 Joint ventures are entered into for many reasons.
 For example, one business may hold the patent to a new form of technology, yet lack the resources to manufacture or distribute it on a large scale.
 Additionally, companies often want to enter new geographical markets, which may be easier to accomplish alongside a company with firm roots in the area.

-Also, as previously stated, joint ventures should be entered into when it is mutually beneficial to both parties.
-However, determining this can be more difficult than it seems.
+Understanding the risks before agreeing to a joint venture is mutually beneficial to both parties.
 Both parties must know exactly what they will get out of the joint venture, as well as what resources they must put forth in order for it to be successful.
-Will this better position the partners better in the future?
+Will this better position the partners for the future?
 Are the terms fair?
 All of this and more must be carefully considered before a final agreement is made.

-Anyone having questions about joint ventures, or considering entering into one, should discuss their situation in depth with an experienced business formation attorney to ensure they are making the correct decision.
+Anyone having questions about joint ventures, or considering entering into one, should discuss their situation in depth with an experienced business formation attorney from the Watkins Firm to ensure they are making the correct decision.
+We have helped to form thousands and thousands of businesses, and more than 40 years of experience serving the business, science and tech, real estate and medical / healthcare communities here in San Diego and across California.

 Why Do So Many Joint Ventures Fail?